Crew applications for the 2024 festival will open early in 2024

 Q: When do I have to be there and when am I needed until?

-A: From Wednesday 22 until Sunday 26 or Monday 27 May.
+A: From Wednesday 22nd until Sunday 26th or Monday 27th May.
 The festival gates open on Thursday morning to the public.
-All crew need to be on site by Wednesday evening at the latest.
+All crew need to be on site by 5pm Wednesday at the latest.
+Bar crew need to attend a two hour training session on the Thursday from 10-12.
+(This is a necessary condition of our licence.
+You cannot be working on the bar if you cannot attend this training.)
 You can leave on Sunday night but you must let us know so that we do not rota you on for that night.

 Most of the shifts will be on Thursday and Friday.
 If you can arrive earlier on Tuesday or can stay later on Monday you may be able to do some of your shifts at these times (out-with the festival times).